ObiAmal/political-research/basic-demographics.md

 *Note:* in this section “people counted by the U.S. Census” is shortened to “people” for the sake of brevity.

 *Age Distribution:*
-* 6% of people are under 5 years of age.
+* 6% of the population is under 5 years of age.
-* 22.3% of people are under 18 years of age.
+* 22.3% of the population is under 18 years of age.
-* 61.2% of people are between 18 and 65 years of age.
+* 61.2% of the population is between 18 and 65 years of age.
-* 16.5% of people are over 65 years of age.
+* 16.5% of the population is over 65 years of age.

+*Sex Distribution:*
-*Sex Distribution:* 50.8% of people are biologically female and 49.2% of people are biologically male.
+* 50.8% of the population is biologically female
+* 49.2% of the population is biologically male.

 *Racial and Ethnic Distribution:*
 * 76.3% of the population is white.
-* 60.1% is white non-Hispanic or Latinx.
+* 60.1% of the population is white non-Hispanic or Latinx.
-* 18.5% is Hispanic or Latinx.
+* 18.5% of the population is Hispanic or Latinx.
 * 13.4% of the population is Black/African-American.
 * 5.9% of the population is Asian.
 * 1.3% of the population is American Indian and Alaska Native.